 Massage Therapy Overview

-Employing their unique tool—"healing touch"—massage therapists relieve pain, reduce stress, unwind bound-up muscles, and just plain make people feel better.
+Massage therapists relieve pain, reduce stress, and just plain make people feel better.
 As a professional massage therapist you learn to manipulate the muscles and soft tissues of clients to produce relaxation, improved health and other benefits.
-With more than 80 types of treatments, massage therapists can specialize in deep-tissue, acupressure, reflexology, orthopedic, sports massage, and other areas.
+With more than 80 types of treatments, massage therapists can specialize in deep-tissue, acupressure, reflexology, sports massage, and other areas.
 Often, massage therapists become experts in several modalities, all of which require specific skills and techniques.

-As more people learn about the benefits of massage therapy, opportunities for individuals skilled in massage therapy are expected to increase through the year 2020.
+As more people learn about the benefits of massage therapy, opportunities for skilled massage therapists are expected to increase through the year 2020.
 Those seeking the services of a massage therapist include spa clientele, athletes, the aging population, and a wide range of individuals seeking relaxation and rejuvenation from the stresses of everyday life.

 The length and type of massage provided typically depends on the client's condition and desires.
 Massage therapists either work for an employer in a variety of environments including spas and hospitals or are self-employed with their own small business.
 Regardless of the working arrangement, massage therapists should employ effective techniques based on sound principals, the value of safe practices and professional integrity.